alilgae/igme-201-merging/README.md

 Second line - liv

-This is the line we are going to both edit :D
+This is the line we are going to both edit :)